someengineering/fixinventory/docs/source/manual/action.rst

 Delete the actual ressources
 ============================

-Resources in Cloudkeeper will only be deleted if you started :ref:`component-ckworker` with the ``--delete`` parameter.
+Resources in Cloudkeeper will only be deleted if you started a :ref:`component-ckworker` with the ``--delete`` parameter.
 If done so, there will be an automatic cleanup every full hour.
 Otherwise the ``cleanup`` will only be simulated without actually being deleted.

 Instant cleanup can be triggered via starting the corresponding workflow.
-Please see :ref:`workflow-collect` or :ref:`workflow-collect_and_cleanup` on how to trigger it manually.
+Please see :ref:`workflow-cleanup` or :ref:`workflow-collect_and_cleanup` on how to trigger it manually.